For a list of New York economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Empire State Music and Theatrical Production Tax Credit Program: Provides incentives for qualified production companies to conduct technical rehearsals and other pre-tour activities and perform shows in regional theaters throughout Upstate New York.
 The program encourages the use of these upstate entertainment venues and provides competitive balance against competing venues located in Northeastern states that offer similar tax incentives to musical and theatrical productions produced on Broadway.
 Program credits of $4 million per year can be allocated.
 Qualified companies may be eligible to receive a fully refundable credit of 25% of certain production and transportation expenditures directly related to the technical period (those activities performed by technical personnel of a qualified touring production prior to commencement of a tour, including, but not limited to, those personnel responsible for lighting, sound, wardrobe and props) at a qualified facility in Upstate New York.

-New Markets Tax Credits (NMTC): This program subsidizes long-term capital investment for operating companies and real estate development projects in order to foster job creation and community development in Low-Income Communities throughout New York State.
+New Markets Tax Credits (NMTC): This program subsidizes long-term capital investment for operating companies and real estate development projects to foster job creation and community development.
+The NMTC program is intended for borrowers / projects that can demonstrate new, quality, permanent job creation for low-income communities throughout New York State, or otherwise provide goods and services that benefit residents of those communities.

 New York State (NYS) Commercial Tax Credit Program: Credits of up to $7 million a year can be allocated to encourage qualified production companies to produce commercials in NYS and help create and maintain jobs.
 The $7 million a year consists of three components for companies: shooting commercials downstate ($3 million), shooting upstate ($3 million) and those demonstrating incremental “growth” in commercial production ($1 million).